aruba/central-python-workflows/device-metrics-export/README.md

 - Subscription Type
 - Subscription End Time

+> [!TIP]
+> **Device Group**: The Device Group field will only be populated for groups that are New Central compatible device groups.
+Classic Central groups will not appear in this export.

 If no data is returned from the APIs or post-processing yields an empty list, the script prints "No data to save."

 ## Troubleshooting